Tweeps-DEV/tweeps/README.md

 # Tweeps

 Tweeps is a comprehensive food ordering platform with features for managing orders, customizing food items, and handling employee management.
-Built with React for the frontend and Flask for the backend, it provides a seamless experience for users and administrators alike.
+Built with NextJS for the frontend and Flask for the backend, it provides a seamless experience for users and administrators alike.

 ## Features